Patrick J. Lee

 Members from these three choral societies combined on Sat.
 21st July 2018, together with the Orchestra d'Amici and baritone soloist, Thom Meredith, to create a recording of the complete work.

-Patrick has been the Musical Director of the Harrogate Male Voice Choir from April 2014 until lockdown in 2020; some of his original compositions and arrangements for this choir are available on this website.
+From April 2014 until lock down in 2020, Patrick has been the Musical Director of Harrogate Male Voice Choir.
+Some of his original compositions and arrangements for this choir are available on this website.

 Patrick's newest work, "Tristan & Iseult," is a choral song-cycle for chamber choir in eight parts and accompanied by piano.
 It is listed on this website in full.
 For the moment, the last section of this work, a setting of the Rupert Brooke poem, "Dust", is available in the choral section of this website.